mtfrigo/raspberrypi3/README.md

 ### How to connect on the EDUROAM on raspberry pi 3 B

-Edit the folloing files
+Edit the following files

-I could be with your prefered text editor e.g. `sudo nano`
+It could be with your favorite text editor

+e.g. `sudo nano`

 /etc/network/interfaces